PragmaticCoding/PragmaticCoding.github.io/_drafts/2025-03-26-fxml-to-code.md

 I've tried to avoid naming the builders with positional names whenever possible.
 However, I really don't know what this application does, so it was hard to guess at good names for some builders.
 I gave up with the builder for the layout in `BorderPane.top` in the "Hull" `Tab`, and I just called it `hullTop()`.

 I find that `GridPanes` are always clumsy to deal with, no matter what, and the row/column locations never jump out at you when scanning the code.
-However, you can orginize the code to make it easier to find things.
+However, you can organize the code to make it easier to find things.
 I tried this with the "UMAP" `GridPane`:

 ``` kotlin
 private fun umapGridPane() = GridPane().apply {